-- wearable patch-based biosensors, Zio XT and Zio AT monitors, which continuously record and store ECG data from every patient heartbeat for up to 14 consecutive days; Zio AT offers the option of timely transmission of data during the prescribed wear period; - cloud-based analysis of the recorded cardiac rhythms using our proprietary, deep-learned algorithms; - a final quality assessment review of the data by our certified cardiographic technicians; and - an easy-to-read Zio report, a curated summary of findings that includes high quality and clinically-actionable information which is sent directly to a patient's physician and can be integrated into a patient's electronic health record.
+- wearable patch-based biosensors, Zio XT and Zio AT monitors, which continuously record and store ECG data from every patient heartbeat for up to 14 consecutive days; Zio AT offers the option of timely transmission of data during the prescribed wear period; - · cloud-based analysis of the recorded cardiac rhythms using our proprietary, deep-learned algorithms; - a final quality assessment review of the data by our certified cardiographic technicians; and - an easy-to-read Zio report, a curated summary of findings that includes high quality and clinically-actionable information which is sent directly to a patient's physician through ZioSuite and can be integrated into a patient's electronic health record.

-We receive revenue for the Zio service primarily from third-party payors, which include commercial payors and government agencies, such as CMS and the military.
+We receive revenue for the Zio service primarily from third-party payors, which include commercial payors and government agencies, such as CMS, Veterans Administration, and the military.
 In addition, a small percentage of institutions, which are typically hospitals or private physician practices, purchase the Zio service from us directly.
-Third-party payors accounted for approximately 90%, and 87% of our revenue for the nine months ended September 30, 2019 and 2018, respectively.
 Our revenue in the third-party commercial payor category is primarily contracted, which means we have entered into pricing contracts with these payors.
-Approximately 33% and 37% of our total revenue for the nine months ended September, 30, 2019 and 2018, respectively, is received from federal government agencies under established reimbursement codes.
-Institutions, which are typically hospitals or private physician practices accounted for approximately 10% and 13% of our revenue for the nine months ended September 30, 2019 and 2018, respectively.
+Third-party contracted payors accounted for approximately 50% and 47% of our revenue for the three months ended March 31, 2020 and 2019, respectively.
+Approximately, 27% and 26% of our total revenue for the three months ended March 31, 2020 and 2019 is received from Centers for Medicare and Medicaid Services ("CMS"), which is under established reimbursement codes.
+Healthcare institutions, which are typically hospitals or private physician practices accounted for approximately 18% and 21% of our revenue for the three months ended March 31, 2020 and 2019, respectively.
+Non-contracted third party payors and self-pay accounted for 5% and 6% of our total revenue for the three months ended March 31, 2020 and 2019, respectively.
+Non-contracted third party payors and self-pay accounted for 5% and 6% of our total revenue for the three months ended March 31, 2020 and 2019.
 We rely on a third-party billing partner, XIFIN, Inc., to submit patient claims and collect from commercial payors, certain government agencies, and patients.

-Since our Zio service was cleared by the U.S. Food and Drug Administration ("FDA"), we have provided the Zio service to over one million patients and have collected approximately 400 million hours of curated heartbeat data.
+Since our Zio service was cleared by the U.S. Food and Drug Administration ("FDA"), we have provided the Zio service to over two million patients and have collected over 600 million hours of curated heartbeat data.
 We believe the Zio service is well-positioned to disrupt an already-established \$1.8 billion U.S. ambulatory cardiac monitoring market by offering a user-friendly device to patients, actionable information to physicians and value to payors.

-We market our ambulatory cardiac monitoring solution in the United States through a direct sales organization comprised of sales management, field billing specialists, and quota-carrying sales representatives.
+We market our ambulatory cardiac monitoring solution in the United States through a direct sales organization comprised of sales management, field billing specialists, quota-carrying sales representatives, and a customer service team.
 Our sales representatives focus on initial introduction into new customers, penetration across a sales region, driving adoption within existing accounts and conveying our message of clinical and economic value to service line managers and hospital administrators and other clinical departments.
-We continue to increase the size of our U.S. sales organization to expand the current customer account base and increase utilization of our Zio service.
 In addition, we will continue exploring sales and marketing expansion opportunities in international geographies.

 As further explained in Note 1.
 Organization and Description of Business and Note 13.
-Revision of Prior Period Financial Statements in the notes to the accompanying condensed consolidated financial statements, the Company has revised its previously issued interim financial statements as of and for the three and nine-months ended September 30, 2018.
+Revision of Prior Period Financial Statements in the notes to the accompanying condensed consolidated financial statements, the Company has revised its previously issued interim financial statements as of and for the three months ended March 31, 2019.
 This Management's Discussion and Analysis has been revised to reflect the correction of these prior period errors.